 To provide the means for reasonable accommodation of accessory dwelling units, providing affordable housing, opportunity to house relatives, and a means for additional income for property owners, thereby encouraging maintenance of existing housing stock.
-It is the intent of this subsection that development of accessory dwelling units not diminish the single-family character of a neighborhood.

 The procedures and standards of this chapter apply to the establishment of any accessory dwelling unit.